 - Newsletter subscribers

-Social interactions from pages on your website (likes, shares)
+- Social interactions and visits from pages on your website (likes, shares)

-Conversion Metrics tell you how many prospects have contacted you after visiting your website.
-Among others they will be:
+Conversion Metrics tell you how many prospects have converted after visiting your website.

 - Calls from website